copperdogma/TwoSkulls/README.md

           and can play audio file in sync.
 20240928: Animation (eyes only) synced to skit playback, ultrasonic sensor triggers random skit playback
 20241005: Jaw animation works pretty well now.

-## Ultrasonic Sensor Calibration

-The project now includes an automatic calibration for the ultrasonic sensor at startup.
-This calibration sets a baseline distance, and object detection is based on deviations from this baseline.
-The system uses a tolerance of ±10cm from the baseline to determine if an object is detected.

-Key points:
-- Calibration occurs once at startup
-- Baseline distance is an average of 20 readings
-- Object detection threshold: baseline ± 10cm
-- No periodic recalibration required